quynquyn/lessons/_lessons/class1/lesson12.md

 ## 1. Where
-{% include player.html identifier="lesson-ex1" lesson="C1L01" file="C1L12-Explanation1.mp3" %}
+{% include player2.html identifier="examples1" class=lesson.class lesson=page.lesson %}

 1.  **Where is the restroom?** - **The restroom is upstairs**
 2.  **Where is it?** - **It's in the classroom**